It is an essential procedure for critical care physicians and emergency physicians.

-General analgesia and local anesthesia are mandatory, except with tension pneumothorax, as it is immediately fatal.
+General analgesia and local anesthesia are mandatory, except with tension pneumothorax, which is immediately fatal.

-The experienced physician should consider sedating the patient during the procedure depending on the condition of the procedure.
+The experienced physician should consider sedating the patient during the procedure depending on the system’s condition.

-Nitrous oxide should not be used as it can enter the pleural space by diffusion and rapidly increase the volume of the pneumothorax.
+Nitrous oxide should not be used as it can enter the pleural space by diffusion and rapidly increase the pneumothorax volume.

 Similarly, the physician should consider oral or parenteral analgesia before and after the procedure.

-It is important to mention that the placement and presence of an intercostal catheter device is painful and can cause discomfort previously.
+It is essential to mention that the placement and presence of an intercostal catheter device are painful and can cause discomfort previously.

-It is very important that the physician places the patient on continuous cardiac monitoring and pulse oximetry during the process.
+The physician must place the patient on continuous cardiac monitoring and pulse oximetry during the process.